NepeinAV/react-native-update-in-app/README.md

 ```
 import React, { useCallback, useState } from 'react';

-import { AppUpdate } from 'react-native-in-app-update';
+import { AppUpdate } from 'react-native-inapp-update';

 <...>